apache/horaedb-docs/docs/src/en/ecosystem/influxdb.md

 }
 ```

+## Usage in Grafana

+CeresDB can be used as InfluxDB data source in Grafana.

+- Select InfluxDB type when add data source
+- Then input `http://{ip}:{5440}/influxdb/v1/` in HTTP URL.
+For local deployment, URL is http://localhost:5440/influxdb/v1/
+- `Save & test`

 ## Note

 1. Query string parameters such as `epoch`, `db`, `pretty` aren't supported.
-2. We don't support aggregator/group by now, will support those in next release.
+2. Query with `aggregator`, `group by` aren't support now, will support those in next release.